 Tips to Optimize Your Resume Readability by Applicant Tracking Systems

-You want to be found by recruiters and HR experts first and foremost.
-Once you are in the queue for an interview, you can send your ‘power’ resume that includes the beautiful designs and extra touches.
+First and foremost, you want to be found by recruiters and HR experts.
+It is advisable to have two formats of your resume.
+One for ATS filters and one for human view.
+Once your resume makes it to the ‘yes’ stack and you are in the queue for an interview, you can send your ‘power’ resume that includes the beautiful designs and extra touches.
 Transition Corner is here to help you increase the odds that the ATS software will match you to a specific job description.
 Then let the games begin – you are in the arena!

 - To minimize conversion problems, Word format is preferred over PDF files.
 Text cannot always be correctly extracted from many types of PDF files.
 Also remember that recruiters have a disdain for PDF files as they are not able to edit.
 Additionally, many recruiter databases do not have parsing capability with PDF files.

 - Always reference proper company names.
 For example, always end a company name with Inc., Co., Company, LLC or other.
 ‘Procter & Gamble’ or ‘P&G’ may not be recognized.
 To be safe, ‘Procter & Gamble, Inc.’ should be referenced.

 - Employment dates matter!
 Omitting dates may get your resume sent to the ‘no’ pile.
 It is preferred to use written months and four-digit years such as ‘May 2015 – June 2020’.